 - If you’re not based in the European Economic Area (EEA) — no matter where your customers are located — you’re exempt from this legislation and there’s no change or action required.

-- If you're based in the EEA and you're only accepting one time payments for your courses, you'll be fully compliant September 14th with no action required.
+- If you're based in the EEA and you're only accepting one time payments for your courses, there is no action required.

 - If you're based in the EEA and you have ongoing subscriptions or payment plans we suggest you take the actions above to prepare, but most recurring transactions should be grandfathered so there's nothing to worry about.
 All transactions from September 14th going forward will include SCA automatically when required.